VICEMedia/dynaflow/README.md

   <strong>For all your flow needs</strong>
 </div>
 <div align="center">
-  A framework for creating dynamoDB oriented node applications
+  A module for creating dynamoDB oriented node applications
 </div>

 <br />